Arshiakhan50/AI-Visual-Tracking/README.md

 # <span style="color:deepskyblue"> Real-time AI Visual Tracking with Streamlit </span>

-This repository combined object detection and tracking using YOLOv8 for detection and Streamlit for building the web interface.
+This repository combines object detection and tracking using YOLOv8 for detection and Streamlit for building the web interface.
 It provides a customizable and easy-to-use tool for detecting and tracking objects in real-time video streams, and YouTube feeds, as well as pre-recorded videos and images.

 ## <span style="color:deepskyblue"> Tracking With Object Detection Demo</span>